Having large plants and dwarf trees on your deck, porch and even indoors can add…

 So how do I need to fertilize my plants?

-If your plants show signs of distress it is best act quickly to limit any damage.
+If your plants show signs of distress it is best to act quickly to limit any damage.

 You may have great organic fertilizer right in your kitchen!
 Read DIY organic fertilizer to find out how to fertilize your plants from ordinary things